Clemmons family murders

 1805 familicide in Clarksburg, U.S.

-On the night of November 10–11, 1805, 33-year-old Abel Clemmons murdered his wife and eight children in an ax attack in their home outside of Clarksburg, Virginia, United States.
+On the night of November 10–11, 1805, 33-year-old Abel Clemmons murdered his wife and eight children in an axe attack in their home outside of Clarksburg, Virginia, United States.
 One of the first news accounts, entitled Murder—Horrible Murder!!, became known as an early "horror classic" during the late American Frontier years, resurging in popularity during reporting on other mass killings.

 Clemmons was caught a few days after escaping the scene and sentenced to death.
 He was executed by hanging in June 1806.